-Small and Medium businesses (SME) are the backbone of any country’s economy.
+Small and Medium Businesses (SMB) are the backbone of any country’s economy.
 They provide job opportunities and serve as an engine for growth and innovation.
 Most of today’s multi-billion dollar businesses had humble beginnings.

 There can be multiple criteria that we can use to classify a business as small, medium or large.
-It can include but is not limited to the capital, revenue, employees or scale of operations.
-One thing is for sure though, a small business has to make the most of meager resources.
+It can include factors such as capital, revenue, employees or scale of operations.
+One thing is for sure though, any small business has to make the best use of its limited resources.

-The value which cloud solutions add to an organization of any size is remarkable but in case of small businesses, the advantages can be overwhelming.
+The value which cloud solutions add to an organization of any size is remarkable.
+In case of small businesses however, these advantages can be overwhelming.
 Before we highlight the key advantages of cloud based solutions for small entities, let’s touch the two main types of deployment infrastructures.

 Types of Cloud Infrastructures

-Below is a brief overview of two of the most basic deployment types of any cloud based solution.
+Below is a brief overview of two of the most basic deployment models of any cloud based solution.

 In this deployment type, all the hardware and data is stored at an exclusive data center, located within the premises of the business.
 The entity itself is responsible for procuring and maintaining all the hardware related to the solution.

-An alternative to the in-house cloud deployment is to engage a Cloud Service Provider (CSP).
+An alternative to the in-house cloud deployment is to engage a Cloud Service Provider (CSP) like dinCloud.
 In this case, all the hardware and data will be stored remotely in the shared data center of the CSP.
 All the costs related to procuring and maintaining the hardware will be the sole responsibility of the CSP.

 In House v/s Cloud Service Provider

 When it comes to the core differences between the two deployment options, there are none.
-The choice between an on premises or CSP based solution will mainly be dictated by the security preferences of each small business.
+The choice between an on premise and CSP based solution will mainly be dictated by the security and control preferences of each small business.

 In theory, an in-house cloud solution is considered more secure as compared to a shared CSP.
 Cost is also an important consideration for small businesses, which is relatively high if the cloud solution is deployed on premises.